-This course provides an overview on Human Trafficking from a survivor's perspective in order to provide awareness in our homes, schools, and communities.
+This course provides an overview on human trafficking and includes the perspectives of many working in the anti- trafficking movement in order to provide awareness in our homes, schools, and communities.
 The focus is on exploring definitions, risk factors, and skills needed to aid in prevention and protection for our youth.
 (Apportionment)

-Building Trauma Informed Communities: Internet Safety and Awareness
+Internet Safety and Awareness